Not Fade Away (Angel): Plot

 The team splits up to attack members of the Circle separately, making plans to reunite if they survive their missions.
 As they leave, Lorne tells Angel that this is the last thing he will do for him as he is leaving for good.
 Gunn, Spike, and Illyria kill their targets; Lindsey and Lorne wipe out the Sahvrin clan.
 Then, on Angel's order, Lorne executes Lindsey and then leaves, traumatized by his ordeal.
 Wesley is killed as he knocks out Cyrus Vail; as he dies, a devastated Illyria comforts him in Fred's guise, then kills Vail when he regains consciousness.

 Hamilton, warned of the plan by Harmony, confronts Angel – intent on stopping his plan to kill the Circle's leader.
-Angel reveals that he had already anticipated Harmony's betrayal and has already poisoned Archduke Sebassis.
-The two begin their struggle; Angel is losing his fight with Hamilton, until Connor arrives to join the fight.
+Angel reveals that he anticipated Harmony's betrayal and has already poisoned Archduke Sebassis.
+The two begin their struggle; Angel is losing his fight with Hamilton until Connor arrives to join the fight.
 Hamilton proudly announces that the power of the Senior Partners courses through his veins, prompting Angel to assume vampiric form and drink his blood – acquiring enough of Hamilton's strength to defeat him.
 Expecting a swift counterattack from the Senior Partners as the building begins to collapse, Angel directs Connor to leave; then heads to rendezvous with his surviving allies.

 An army of supernatural creatures descends on Angel, Spike, Illyria and a wounded Gunn.
 As the episode (and series) ends, the four prepare to battle and Angel declares, "Let's go to work."